cgalpin92/project2-potterquiz/README.md

   - Create a timer feature to set a limit on how long the user has to complete the quiz.
   - Animation on the home screen when the user firsts accesses the site.
   - The user is informed of the correct answers when selecting an incorrect answer in the game.
-  - Receive a final score which is a combination of all 3 total scores after completeting all 3 games.
+  - Receive a final score which is a combination of all 3 total scores after completing all 3 games.

-  ![screenshot of Wwlcome Section]

 ## Testing